Dover Motor Speedway: DDIS' mass expansion

 In November 1979, director of operations Denis McGlynn was named as Riddle's replacement for president of Dover Downs.
 Heading into the 1980s, the facility experienced continued financial woes, with McGlynn reporting "significant" losses since 1981 in a March 1983 interview.
 In September 1982, Rollins offered the city of Dover to purchase the entirety of Dover Downs for $5 million (adjusted for inflation, $).
 Later that year, DDR underwent renovations, adding betting windows and color televisions.
 In April 1983, McGlynn tried to negotiate with the city to lower the buying cost of Dover Downs to $1.9 million; however, the proposal was rejected.
 Attendance at DDR also continued to drop with the construction of Rosecroft Raceway in 1984, with the track reporting an over 10% decrease in average attendance from the previous year.
 Later that year in May, in response to rising attendance and subsequent complaints about a lack of seating at DDIS, McGlynn announced a long-term expansion plan to retain its NASCAR races.
 Two years later, DDIS was repaved following complaints from NASCAR drivers and crew chiefs.
 The repave process started in May and was completed by September of that year, costing approximately $500,000.

 NASCAR racing at Dover Motor Speedway's asphalt surface in 1985.
-In 1995, the track surface changed to concrete, which still remains today.
+In 1995, the track surface was changed to concrete, which still remains today.

 Starting in the mid-1980s, Dover Downs International Speedway expanded drastically.
 In 1986 and 1987, 3,200 new seats were added for each year.
-The following year, 5,100 seats added near Dover Downs International Speedway's main grandstand were added, increasing seating capacity to 41,000.
-In March 1989, a new media center and 5,100 seats was completed, with a further 3,800 seats being announced.
+The following year, 5,100 seats were added near DDIS's main grandstand, increasing seating capacity to 41,000.
+In March 1989, a new media center and 5,100 seats were completed, with a further 3,800 seats being announced.
 By the end of the decade, renovations were made to victory lane, restrooms, pit road, and the garages.
 In April 1991, a 5,383-seat grandstand was erected overseeing the track's fourth turn.
 Further expansions of 5,000, 4,750, 6,650, and 6,950 seats were approved by the Dover Planning Commission in 1991, 1992, 1993, and 1994, respectively, increasing capacity to 73,502.
-In November 1994, alongside further construction of an additional 7,050 seats, track officials announced a $1.8 million complete repaving of DDIS' track surface, this time replacing the traditional asphalt surface with concrete.
+In November 1994, alongside further construction of 7,050 seats, track officials announced a $1.8 million complete repaving of DDIS' track surface, this time replacing the traditional asphalt surface with concrete.
 Paving started in November and was completed in March 1995.
 In October 1996, the city of Dover approved a master plan to allow the track to build 73,178 additional seats over the course of seven years, with the plan increasing capacity to 170,000.
 However, by 2005, only 140,000 seats were installed.